 p.s.
 I certainly haven’t managed to change everything about myself that I (or others) might feel needs to be changed!
 If only, eh??
 Heh heh heh heh heh…. 🙂🙂🙂🙂🙂

 Life is not some pretty little Kumbaya affair, after all, is it?
 Nobody is “perfect.”
-(Great read: How Good Do We Have to Be? by Harold S. Kushner.
-I am not a religious person, & to be truthful, I think “organized” religions have mucked things up pretty substantially here on our beautiful planet.
+(Great read: R? by Harold S. Kushner.
+I am not a religious person, & to be truthful, I feel strongly that “organized” religions have mucked things up pretty substantially here on our beautiful planet.
 One way they have mucked it up, in my opinion, is in spreading the notion that we humans are not really much good, & that the religious figures we’re expected/ordered to look up to were “perfect.”
 More musings on that here) &, as I say, Rabbi Kushner’s book is darn good.

 p.p.s. proof positive we can change!
 I used to think making my bed was really, really important.
 Taught my kids to make theirs when they were quite young.
 (I suspect my children always conceived of me as a dragon lady.
 Ah well.)
 I no longer make my bed. & I also put the toilet paper roll on the other way!!!!
 Now there’s REAL proof for you!! 🙂🙂